wtbarnes/ebtelPlusPlus/joss/paper.md

 # References

 [^stellar]: This also applies to the coronae of F, G, K, and M dwarf stars.
-[^ebteldocsderivation]: A full derivation of these equations can be found in the [`ebtelplusplus`](https://ebtelplusplus.readthedocs.io/en/stable/topic_guides/derivation.html) documentation.
 [^boost]: The Runge-Kutta Cash-Karp integrator is provided by the [Boost Odeint library](https://www.boost.org/library/latest/numericodeint/).
 [^spec0]: [Scientific Python Ecosystem Coordination (SPEC) 0](https://scientific-python.org/specs/spec-0000/) recommends a set of minimum supported dependencies for packages commonly used across the scientific Python ecosystem, including Python.
 [^ebtel2]: This version is sometimes referred to as “EBTEL2”.